Miyamoto Iori

 Miyamoto Iori (宮本 伊織) was a samurai during the Edo period of Japan.
 Iori was an adopted son of legendary ronin Miyamoto Musashi.

 Early life

 Iori was the adopted son of Miyamoto Musashi.
 He was adopted at the age of 11 by the master swordsman in 1623, when his adoptive father was 39 and living in Edo.
-The genealogy of Iori's grandon states that Iori was Musashi's nephew from his eldest brother.
+The genealogy of Iori's grandson states that Iori was Musashi's nephew from his eldest brother.

 Career

 Iori was a vassal of Ogasawara Tadazane, a Japanese samurai daimyō of the early Edo period.
 Iori's rise under Ogasawara's service was exceptionally fast.
-Iori entered at age 15 as a page and soon after became an official vassal.
-By 1632 Iori received 2500 koku and became one of Ogasawara's principal vassals.
-By 1638 his salary was increased by 1500 koku because of his efforts during the siege of Shimabara.
-At only 26 he had become Ogasawara's highest ranked vassal.
+Iori entered at age 15 as a page and soon after, he became an official vassal.
+By 1632, Iori received 2500 koku and became one of Ogasawara's principal vassals.
+By 1638, his salary was increased by 1500 koku because of his efforts during the siege of Shimabara.
+At only 26, he had become Ogasawara's highest ranked vassal.